junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 2. Place the documentation in the appropriate location (e.g., under `docs/api/` for API documentation)
 3. Include diagrams, interfaces, data flows, and other important details
 4. Reference this documentation in the phase notes
+5. Reference any relevant LLD documents that guided your implementation

 ### Step 4: Complete the Phase